-speak to a qualified & high-court registered lawyer - TOLL FREE number: 0800 - 70806 he Sindh Legal Advisory Call Center (SLACC) is a flagship project of the Legal Aid Society in partnership with the Government of Sindh.
+EMPOWERING CITIZENS THROUGH THE SINDH LEGAL ADVISORY CALL CENTRE (Toll-free number: 0800-70806) - a public-private partnership between the Government of Sindh and the Legal Aid Society he Sindh Legal Advisory Call Center (SLACC) is a flagship project of the Legal Aid Society in partnership with the Government of Sindh.
 It is dedicated to fulfilling GoP's commitment to Goal 16 of the United Nation's Sustainable Development Goals (SDGs) on the "provision of access to justice for all."
 SLACC is Pakistan's first toll-free helpline operating 24/7 providing free legal advice from High Court enrolled lawyers to vulnerable communities.